bryding/FinalFactoryModTemplate/README.md

 ## Getting Started

-1. Clone the repo or download it as a zip
+1. Clone the repo (the zip doesn't work)
 1. Download the required Unity version
 1. Open the root folder in Unity